 Amy Worster, GM Goosewing Ranch P.O.
 Box 4084 Jackson, WY 83001 1-888-733-5251 Toll Free 1-307-733-5251 Ranch 1-307-413-6127 Cell www.goosewingranch.com

 RANCH LOCATION Goosewing Ranch is an isolated retreat deep in the Gros Ventre River Valley; the Goosewing Ranch marks the entry point to pristine wilderness.
 We are a small resort guest ranch located 40 miles northeast of Jackson, Wyoming in the Bridger-Teton National Forest, bordering the Gros Ventre Wilderness.
-Our remote location allows for excellent horseback riding, fantastic scenery and many opportunities to spot wildlife.
+Our remote location allows for excellent horseback riding for all abilities, fantastic scenery and many opportunities to spot wildlife.
 At 7,400 feet, the valley is host to some of North America’s most spectacular wild game; bison, elk, moose, pronghorn, and bear.
 The Gros Ventre River, home to native cutthroat trout, runs through the meadows of this historic ranch.

-GUEST CAPACITY 35
+RANCH CAPACITY 35 Guests